hhschumann/LWD_Inversion/README.md

 of faulting can be visualized.
 The last two assumptions we make have to do with the provided data.
 For this inversion to be applicable to real world cases, we have to assume that both the gamma response of the pilot well and the directional survey data are accurate.

+Formulations

+The inversion was set up as a linearized solution of a nonlinear inverse problem using Tikhonov regularization.
+The formulation of the inverse problem is shown in equation 1.

+*min*$\theta$